avrilcodes/avrilcodes/README.md

-### Hey!
+## Hey!
 I'm Avril <♡/>

-I'm a Software Engineer from NYC.
-I enjoy programming because it encourages me to be innovative, creative and also a problem solver.
+I'm a Software Engineer from NYC, I enjoy programming because it encourages me to be innovative, creative and also a problem solver.
 It requires me to think outside of the box and motivates me to keep learning since technology is continuously evolving.
 I'm currently on the self-taught path to **Fullstack Engineering**.